cesalberca/blog/src/domain/articles/en/theming.md

 _Note: The `:root` selector targets the root element of a document._

 Now, if the color changes slightly to another one, we should change this file.
 But, should we still reference this in our components or CSSs?
 The answer is no, we should have another indirection.
 Imagine the following case.
-We declare in very component to use the custom property `--orange-color`.
+We declare in every component to use the custom property `--orange-color`.
 However, a new redesign requires a change of the main color of the app (which is the `--orange-color`) to a blue color.
 Now, in order to make it work we could do something like this:

 ```css
 :root {